ptdriscoll/aws-elastic-beanstalk/README.md

 12. Optionally, set up [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/concepts.html#concepts-how-it-works) using a buildspec file in a YAML format.
 A sample [buildspec.yml](/buildspec.yml) file, using these [specs](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), is included in this repository.
 To see an example of how CodeBuild can be set up, see step 13 in this [project](https://github.com/ptdriscoll/aws-s3).

-13. To terminate environment, and all related AWS resources:
+13. To terminate the environment, and all related AWS resources:

 ```
 eb terminate flask-auto-deploy-env